reverentOne/SwitchHack/README.md

 The Switch is great at emulating some consoles and not so great at emulating others.
 Here is breakdown:

-- Perfect Emulation: N64, GBA, and all previous Nintendo systems, many 4th generation or ealier consoles
+- Perfect Emulation: N64, GBA, and all previous Nintendo systems, many 4th generation or earlier consoles

   - Retroarch will be used for almost all emulation